marymafa/marymafa.github.io/_posts/2017-08-08-Framework.md

 -Is a application skeleton that requires  user to approach software design in specific way and insert his or her logic at certain poits.

--Alo contain fuctionality  such as events,storage, and data blinding  are  normally provided for users.
+-Also contain fuctionality  such as events,storage, and data blinding  are  normally provided for users.

 Advantages of framework